vEnhance/1802/src/polar.typ

 The upshot is that in practice:
 #idea[
-  Once you remember that $dif x dif y$ turns into $1 dif r dif theta$, you can jump into problems directly in polar coordinates, skipping the $x$ and $y$ altogether.
+  Once you remember that $dif x dif y$ turns into $r dif r dif theta$, you can jump into problems directly in polar coordinates, skipping the $x$ and $y$ altogether.
 ]